A Generalized Newton Method for Subgradient Systems: Generalized Newton Algorithm for Prox-Regular Functions

 \section{Generalized Newton Algorithm for Prox-Regular Functions}

 This section is devoted to the design and justification of a generalized Newton algorithm to solve subgradient inclusions of type \eqref{subgra-inc}, where $\ph\colon\R^n\to\oR$ is a continuously prox-regular function.
 We have already considered this remarkable class of functions in Section~\ref{sec:solvN} concerning solvability of the second-order subdifferential systems \eqref{newton-inc}, which play a crucial role in the design of the generalized Newton algorithm to find a solution of \eqref{subgra-inc} in this section.
 The approach developed here is to reduce the subgradient inclusion \eqref{subgra-inc} to a gradient one of type \eqref{gra} with the replacement of $\ph$ from the class of continuously prox-regular functions by its Moreau envelope, which is proved to be of class ${\cal C}^{1,1}$.
 This leads us to the well-defined and implementable generalized Newton algorithm expressed in terms of the second-order subdifferential of $\ph$ and the single-valued, monotone, and Lipschitz continuous proximal mapping associated with this function.
 We show that the proposed algorithm exhibits local superlinear convergence under the standing assumptions imposed and discussed above.
 First we formulate the notions of Moreau envelopes and proximal mappings associated with extended-real-valued functions.
-Recall that $\ph\colon\R^n\to\oR$ is {\em proper} if $\dom\ph\ne\emp$.
+Recall that $\ph\colon\R^n\to\oR$ is {\em proper} if $\dom\ph\ne\emp$. \begin{Definition}[\bf Moreau envelopes and proximal mappings] Let $\varphi\colon\R^n\to\oR$ be proper and l.s.c., and let $\lambda>0$.
+The {\sc Moreau envelope} $e_\lambda\varphi$ and the {\sc proximal mapping} $\textit{\rm Prox}_\lambda\varphi$ are defined by If $\lambda=1$, we use the notation $e\varphi(x)$ and $\text{\rm Prox}_{\varphi}(x)$ in \eqref{Moreau} and \eqref{Prox}, respectively. \end{Definition}